-- Many rivers and the sea off the northern coast of Estonia are good for canoeing and kayaking - There are swimming pools in all larger towns and cities - During the summer, you can sunbathe on lonely beaches and swim in the sea and numerous lakes - Spas are popular, such as KalevSpa and Aqua Spa in Tallinn, Toila Spa, Tervise Paradiis in Pärnu, Aqva Spa in Rakvere, and Aura Keskus in Tartu - There are sanatoriums in Haapsalu, Pärnu, Toila, Värska, Narva-Jõesuu and Kuressaare www.360.ee/en www.veematkad.ee/?lang=en
+- Many rivers and the sea off the northern coast of Estonia are good for canoeing and kayaking - There are swimming pools in all larger towns and cities - During the summer, you can sunbathe on lonely beaches and swim in the sea and numerous lakes - Spas are popular, such as KalevSpa and Aqua Spa in Tallinn, Toila Spa, Tervise Paradiis in Pärnu, Aqva Spa in Rakvere, and Aura Keskus in Tartu - There are sanatoriums in Haapsalu, Pärnu, Toila, Värska, Narva-Jõesuu and Kuressaare - For Estonians, the sauna is not just a hot place for washing: it's a place to recover after a hard week of work.
+After the sauna, Estonians often jump into a lake, a river or even the snow.
+You should try not only the classic Finnish sauna, lost in the forest or with a view over the city, but also the barrel sauna (tünnisaun), the Estonian smoke sauna, and the floating sauna (parvesaun)